Hidden in Plain Sight: Understanding and Addressing Self-Neglect in Psychotherapy

 Self-neglect often grows in the soil of emotional overwhelm and unworthiness.
 When someone has internalised the belief that their needs and emotions are “too much” or “not important,” they may start to adopt avoidance strategies.
 These might include:

-Over time, these patterns can undermine one's ability to practise self-care, resulting not only in emotional distress but also in physical decline.
-In some cases—especially among vulnerable groups such as the elderly or those with complex mental health histories—this has been recognised as a significant public health concern (Dong, 2017; Lauder et al., 2005).
+Over time, these patterns can erode an individual’s capacity for self-care, leading not only to emotional distress but also to physical decline.
+In some instances—particularly among vulnerable groups, such as older adults or those with complex mental health histories—this has been recognised as a significant public health concern (Dong, 2017; Lauder et al., 2005).

 Addressing Self-Neglect in Therapy